Add your promotional text...

 To experience wholeness, the shadow must be welcomed into conscious awareness.
 Shadow elements may include:

 Understanding alone rarely dissolves these patterns.
 Insight can explain why you are the way you are, but healing requires emotional integration.
+If you notice repetitive mental loops, you may also benefit from learning how to break negative thinking patterns and shift into a healthier mindset.
 This means allowing the nervous system to feel, process, and update what it learned long ago.

 Shadow work often begins not as a deliberate choice, but as an inner knowing.
 A sense that old strategies no longer bring relief.
 You may feel drawn to shadow work if: